KeenanMcConkey/Servo-Serial-Interface/README.md

 ### Issues

-Serial currently not working properly on Mac

-Continuous movement not working due to no feedback
+Continuous movement not working due to missing feedback

 ---